Our hearts are heavy as we continue to witness injustice towards our Black brothers and sisters.

 These are unprecedented times.
 If there was ever a time to live our faith, it is now.
 This is a call to love lavishly by limiting our freedoms; to care for the least of these by providing for those in need, by checking on neighbors and friends; to live out the gospel as we act in faith, not fear.
 The fluidity of our present circumstance reminds us of the unchanging nature of the God we serve.
 So let's do this, church.
 Let's be wise in our actions, willing in our service, and worshipful in our attitude.

 The Conference Office is closed and our staff is working remotely.
-We are beginning to hold face-to-face meetings, within the limitations set by governing authorities, as group size allows.
+We are holding face-to-face meetings, within the limitations set by governing authorities, as group size allows and by appointment only.